fiorotto8/PicosecDataAnalysis/README.md

 # Analyze Timing Run
-The code is divided into two parts for easy processing of data. `process_TIMErun.py` process the run and output a ROOT file with the ouput.
+The code is divided into two parts for easy processing of data. `process_TIMErun.py` process the run and output a ROOT file with the output.
 The `analyze_TIMErun.py` take the raw data and applies the cut and performs the plotting.
 ## Processing
 For now, no cuts are made so all the waveforms are passed.